 The Minnesota Department of Agriculture (MDA) and the Minnesota Department of Health (MDH) are investigating illnesses in at least six people in Minnesota that are connected with a recall of organic shell eggs due to contamination with Salmonella Enteritidis.
 The contaminated eggs were traced back by the MDA to Larry Schultz Organic Farm of Owatonna, where environmental testing confirmed the presence of Salmonella Enteritidis.
 Larry Schultz Organic Farm is cooperating with the MDA investigation and has issued a voluntary recall of the products.

 Routine reportable disease monitoring by state health officials identified six cases of Salmonella Enteritidis infection with the same DNA fingerprint.
 The individuals became ill between August 12 and September 24.
 The illnesses occurred in both children and adults, and all are residents of the seven-county metropolitan area.
 Three of the cases were hospitalized but have since recovered.
 Five of the six cases have reported eating eggs from the Larry Schultz Organic Farm purchased at grocery stores or co-ops.

-If you think you have been poisoned by Salmonella from eggs or another food product, please contact Bliven Law Firm, P.C. a Montana law firm.
+If you think you have been poisoned by Salmonella from eggs or another food product, please contact Bliven Law Firm, P.C. a Montana and Oregonlaw firm.
 For over 25 years, we have helped Montanans receive compensation for unsafe food product cases and other personal injury cases.